 District policies permit employees to accumulate earned but unused vacation and sick days based on employment agreements.
 Payments for vacation and sick pay are expensed as paid in the governmental fund statements.
 Accumulated vacation and sick leave that is expected to be liquidated with expendable available financial resources and that has matured is reported as an expenditure and a fund liability in the governmental fund that will pay it.
-Accumulated vacation or sick leave that is not expected to be liquidated with expendable available financial resources and that has not matured is reported as a long-term liability in the proprietary funds and the government-wide financial statements and is expensed as incurred.
+Accumulated vacation or sick leave that is not expected to be liquidated with expendable available financial resources and that has matured is reported as an expenditure and a fund reported as a long-term liability in the proprietary funds and the government-wide financial statements and is expensed as incurred.